 I host a monthly girls dinner and this is usually how the evening evolves.
 Most recently, I decided to take a little break from Taco Tuesday and make a big pot of tortilla soup.
 I’ve been dying to add a chicken tortilla soup recipe to the blog since it’s something that I love to eat, but have sadly few places to source it from outside my kitchen.
 I would never trust the Mexican place downstairs with something that involved more than a glass of cheap tequila and fake lime juice.

 Soup seems like kind of a strange choice when you’re entertaining, but so long as you fill the table with plenty of fixings, it will be just as fun and interactive as a night of tacos.
 Though there’s a higher risk of knocking over a glass of something or other, I tend to think that dinner parties that involve more passing, end up involving more fun.
 Because what indicates fun had better than a sticky dining room tabletop covered in your friends’ beverages?

 I hope you take advantage of this time of year and host your own Mexican fiesta.
-Now that I’ve copped to my cheapskate ways, I may have to wait until next May to cook up this chicken tortilla soup recipe and farm out the fixings to my friends.
+Now that I’ve copped to my cheapskate ways, I may have to wait until next May to cook up this easy chicken tortilla soup recipe and farm out the fixings to my friends.